What does the position of the ears mean?

-This question isn't so easy to answer, because it's the context that matters.
+This question isn’t so easy to answer because it’s the context that matters.

 The use of the ears and the position is part of the horse’s complex language and a way for the horse to express themselves and to send a message.

 Compare it with a human that crosses his arms over his chest.
 Communication experts say that this signals defensiveness and resistance, so you should avoid that posture in an interview to be more open so you appear more approachable.
 But if you are my best friend and I cross my arms because it feels comfortable, you will not experience me as defensive or resistant.
-It's the context that matters.
-Do crossed arms don't ALWAYS mean that a person is defensive or resistant.
+It’s the context that matters.
+Crossed arms don’t ALWAYS mean that a person is defensive or resistant.

-However, we humans like to simplify things, and it's very tempting to assume that for example ears pinned backwards ALWAYS means 'anger' and forward ears ALWAYS mean 'a happy horse', it's very tempting to label it in black/white, good/bad, right/wrong.
+However, we humans like to simplify things, and it’s very tempting to assume that for example ears pinned backward ALWAYS means ‘anger’ and forward ears ALWAYS mean ‘a happy horse’, it’s very tempting to label it in black/white, good/bad, right/wrong.

 It’s the context that matters.

-So when it comes to translating the language of the horse, it's best to avoid fixed assumptions and 'false' beliefs and to always take the context into consideration.
+So when it comes to translating the language of the horse, it’s best to avoid fixed assumptions and ‘false’ beliefs and to always take the context into consideration.
 Remember, the map is never the territory.
-You have to take in the whole situation, not just a part of it, to understand why the horse does what it does in a certain moment and situation.
+You have to take in the whole situation, not just a part of it, to understand why the horse does what it does at a certain moment and situation.

 It’s up to us as the rider/handler to notice and do our best to assess.
 We must observe carefully and know our horse to figure out exactly what it means.
 So let’s investigate the backward position of the ears.